uncsdss/DATA992-Summer-2025-Team1/README.md

 Our project explores NLP-based metadata generation to improve document retrieval from the NetApp BlueXP documentation set.
 The literature covers techniques in hybrid retrieval, taxonomy-driven metadata design, query reformulation, topic modeling, and automated tag evaluation.
 Together, these sources inform our approach of using BERT-based models (e.g., BERTopic, KeyBERT), LLM-driven summaries, and rule-based extraction to generate and validate metadata tags.

 See the [full literature review here](literature_review.md).

+## Final Presentation

+To run the final presentation:
+1. In your terminal, navigate to the react-app directory
+2. Run `npm install`
+3. Run `npm run dev`
+4. In your browser open the port shown in terminal (http:localhost:5147)
+5. In a separate terminal (split terminal) navigate to the `visualization` directory and run `python3 -m http.server`